LuckyJimJD/CivilProcedure/notes/GrableExplanation.md

 A state-law claim raises a federal question, sufficient to confer jurisdiction under §1331, where,

-1. The federal issue forms an _essential part of plaintiff’s claim_ (not a defense) that is _actually disputed,_ and
+1. An issue of federal law forms an _essential part of plaintiff’s claim_ (not a defense),
+2. The federal issue is _actually disputed,_ and

-2. There is a _substantial federal interest_ at stake.
+3. There is a _substantial federal interest_ at stake.

 ### 1. Essential Federal Issue

 The federal issue is “essential” where the plaintiff’s “right to relief depends upon the construction or application of the Constitution or laws of the United States.” *Smith v.
 Kansas City Title & Trust Co*.
 (US 1921).
 This requirement will generally be satisfied where the plaintiff relies on federal law to establish a right, interest, or duty at issue in the case.

+### 2. Federal Issue Is Actually Disputed

-But if there is no dispute between the parties over the federal issue as it arises in the case, there is no need for the court to resolve the issue and thus no reason to confer federal subject matter jurisdiction based on that issue.
+If there is no dispute between the parties over the federal issue as it arises in the case, there is no need for the court to resolve the issue and thus no reason to confer federal subject matter jurisdiction based on that issue.

-### 2. Substantial Federal Interest
+### 3. Substantial Federal Interest

 In assessing whether there is a “substantial federal interest", the Supreme Court has considered these factors: